damburgey/handlebrake/README.md

 * By default the **-RemoveSource** is **blank**, which tells the script NOT to remove the source file(s) after successful encoding
 * By default the **-RemoveTarget** is **$true**, which tells the script to remove the target file(s) after failing any validations
 * By default the **-TranscodeFolder** is **blank**, which tells the script to use a specific folder while transcoding
+* Note: Works best on network share, because the real time capacity of the file is accurate.
+Plus its a relatively low KB/s bandwidth requirement, so why wear out your precious NVMes :)
+* Note: If you try a local disk and the file size stays at 0KB because of File System caching, it will interfer with the Real-Time compression detection
+* By default the **-TranscodeFolderDelay** is **2**, works with -TranscodeFolder, and is the delay in seconds to wait after encoding for the file to finish writing, before any action is taken against it
 * By default the **-MoveOnSuccess** is **$true**, works with -TranscodeFolder and -RemoveSource, to allow for same name conflicts

 **Video Encoding Parameters**